Guilleber/IFT6135-A1P3/README.md

 ## Introduction

 This project was made as an assignment for the class IFT6135 at University of Montreal.
 This is an application of convolutional neural networks to image classification (Cat vs Dog).
-This project have been realised in collaboration with 3 other students of the same class.
+This project have been realised in collaboration with 3 other students.

 Hyper-parameters have been tuned using local random search arround some initial working parameters.
 These initial parameters are inspired from https://www.quora.com/What-is-the-VGG-neural-network.
 Tuned parameters are the number of convolutional layers, the kernel size, the size of output linear layers and the learning rate.